sodadata/docs/soda-cl/sample-datasets.md

 ---
 layout: default
-title: Display sample data in Soda Cloud
+title: Sample data with Soda
-description: Use SodaCL to send sample data to Soda Cloud to quickly review the contents of your dataset.
+description: Configure Soda Cloud to retrieve sample data from your datasets so you can leverage the information to write SodaCL checks for data quality.
-parent: SodaCL
+parent: Write SodaCL checks
 ---

-# Display sample data in Soda Cloud
+# Sample data with Soda
 <!--Linked to UI, access Shlink-->
 *Last modified on {% last_modified_at %}*